lexicHQ/docs/create-your-bot.md

 # Build

-From the terminal app, type the following command to scaffold your bot project:
+From the terminal app, type in the following command to scaffold your bot project:

 ```